drohmer/CSE104/01_html_basic/readme.md

 ### HTML Validator

-Browsers are usually not following strict HTML5 rules in order to be robust to syntax errors, an to not break old style HTML programming.
+Browsers are usually not following strict HTML5 rules in order to be robust to syntax errors, and to avoid breaking old style HTML programming.
 They typically allow _incorrect_ html code to be rendered in a "correct" way, helping non expert developers to obtain quickly visual results.
 While, often, rendering correctly in browser, writting non standard code is considered as a bad practice.
 It may render differently on various browser, and may be rendered incorrectly in the future version of the browser.

 A good practice consists in checking your HTML code in validator.